Leiston Town Council

 Atkins is leading the overall consultancy input to the project, working towards the overall Net Zero route map for the district of Leiston.
 This has included setting the study boundary, defining Net Zero, baselining carbon emissions and setting out the infrastructure base case for the area.

-Steven Cowan is leading the overall Atkins team for the study, coordinating input from our subject matter experts on energy, carbon, transport and environment.
+Martin Gray is leading the overall Atkins team for the study, coordinating input from our subject matter experts on energy, carbon, transport and environment.

 Energy Systems Catapult (ESC)